forloopzimbabwe/forloopzim-website/README.md

 For details on how to configure the CMS, take a look at the [Netlify CMS Docs](https://www.netlifycms.org/docs/intro).

-## Useful Ressources
+## Useful Resources

 - ["Official" Gatsby and Netlify CMS starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms) This starter includes a blog built with Gatsby and Netlify CMS.
 It was actually used as the starting off point for this repository.